-The oranges whose peel is preferred are now mostly grown in the south of Europe, and yellow kind as well as a green is much in vogue.
-These oranges are peeled nowadays in quarters as well as in spiral strings, or ribbons, but one of the principal manufacturers of this cordial in this city imports chiefly the green-ribbon kind, but because these is much less waste to it, the peel being twice as thin, and, therefore, half as leathery. — N.Y.
+The oranges whose peel is preferred are now mostly grown in the south of Europe, and yellow kind, as well as a green, is much in vogue.
+These oranges are peeled nowadays in quarters as well as in spiral strings, or ribbons, but one of the principal manufacturers of this cordial in this city imports chiefly the green-ribbon kind, but because there is much less waste to it, the peel being twice as thin, and, therefore, half as leathery. — N.Y.
 World.

 — 30 —

 As this article alludes to, the island of Curacao produced very little orange Curacao by 1894.
 Drought and competition had killed the industry and Curacao’s main industry became salt.
-In a few other newspaper references, the colouring of the Curacao was done using a variety of natural woods.
-I haven’t figured out which trees these woods come from.
+In a few other newspaper references, the colouring of the Curaçao was done using a variety of natural woods.
+I haven’t figured out which trees these woods come from yet.

 I don’t believe there is an actual orange grade, just red, white and green.
 Orange Curaçao is just the shortened name of “orange liqueur from Curaçao”.